LesUski/100-Days-in-Cloud/Labs/87-Create-API-based-visitors-counter/README.md

 ---

 ### Lab steps
 1. Create a DynamoDB table, choose **On Demand** to lower the cost, but if you still are under free-tier choose **Provisioned**.
 Give your table a name and provide a **Primary key**.
-When table goes to **Active** status create a item in the table either programmaticly or through the console, the important part is that you provide your primary key and additional Attribute of type **Number** with some meaningful name for example _visits_.
+When table goes to **Active** status create a item in the table either programmatically or through the console, the important part is that you provide your primary key and additional Attribute of type **Number** with some meaningful name for example _visits_.
 Set _visits_ to 0.

    ![table](img/table.png)